 The related parties have indicated they will continue to support the Group and defer repayment terms and entitlements until such time that the Group has the financial capacity to compensate them.
-The ability of the Group to continue as a going concern is therefore dependent on the finalisation and receipt of the equity funding agreement in place and the continued support of its related parties until such time as the Group can repay them.
+The ability of the Group to continue as a going concern is therefore dependent on the ability to raise additional funding through debt and/or equity, and the continued support of its related parties until such time as the Group can repay them.